A magical Christmas holiday in Tallinn

 Where to stay

 The snowy landscape outside might feel a bit frosty, so snuggle up with your loved ones in a unique hotel with first-class comfort and charm.
 Tallinn's medieval Old Town is the ideal place to stay during a wintertime trip to Estonia.
-Stay on one of the winding streets lined with historical buildings, and you'll be a stone's throw away from the Town Hall Square and its famous Christmas tree.
+Stay on one of the winding streets lined with historic buildings, and you'll be a stone's throw away from the Town Hall Square and its famous Christmas tree.

-For elegant yet budget-friendly accommodation, look just outside the Old Town.
 For a taste of "manor elegance right in the heart of Tallinn," book a room at the Von Stackelberg Hotel, the 19th-century city estate of Baron von Stackelberg.
 Each room at the family-friendly Original Sokos Hotel Viru in the city centre is different and highlights the work of Estonian interior designers.
 The Park Inn by Radisson Central Tallinn is around the corner from the lively Rotermanni Quarter.

 Wherever you decide to stay, you'll be able to reach the Old Town relatively quickly and easily, whether you're on foot or traveling on Tallinn's efficient tram, bus, or trolley lines.